• Link to Facebook

 The Kirribilli Loop – Harbour Bridge north side

-They rode under the north side of the bridge and continued on their tour.
+From there, they rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-As usual, the Sister’s Eastern Panorama tour on a trike, was showing some beautiful sights and icons of Sydney.
+Then, it was back over the SHB.
+Already, the trike tour experience, Sydney has shown them some major Sydney city sights.
+Then it was south over the SHB.

 Woolloomooloo, Harry’s and Garden Island